jhihn/Jeannie/README.md

 USAGE
 =====
-Run
+Run:
-# javap -constants some.jar > classes.txt
+javap -constants some.jar > classes.txt
-# python jni-qt.py
+python jni-qt.py

 Then examine the files generated in the directory.
 Include these in your project.